-Where can SmartGlass be used?
+Where can smart glass partitions be used?

-Here are a few examples of where Smart Glass can be used:
+Here are a few examples of where smart glass can be used:

-Boardrooms and offices offering privacy for sensitive meetings
+Boardrooms and offices (offering privacy for sensitive meetings)

-Exhibition and display rooms
+Exhibition display rooms

-Homes and apartments creating soft divisions between rooms
+Homes and apartments (creating soft divisions between rooms)

 Facades where the interiors spaces on occasion require privacy from the public (see example below)